 Content in a flash

-1. Elohim Identity (אֱלֹהִים): Betrayed translations – The bible’s lifespan contains the secrets to our true past and to the real identity of Elohim
+1. Elohim Identity (אֱלֹהִים): Betrayed translations – The Bible holds the secrets to our true past and to the real identity of Elohim;

 2. Elohim Identity and meaning – We present the concept that the God or Gods portrayed by the major religions were and are not spiritual entities but rather alien colonizers;

 3. Elohim: Singular or plural?
-The debate – The singular or plural form of the Hebrew noun “Elohim” is essential to understand if the content of the Bible revolves around God or around aliens.
+The debate – Understanding whether the Hebrew noun ‘Elohim’ is singular or plural is crucial in determining whether the content of the Bible revolves around God or aliens;

 1. Elohim Identity (אֱלֹהִים): Betrayed translations